pkarsy/rfboot/help/Reliability.md

 will detect the corrupted code and stays waiting for new firmware.
 When -eventually- the upload process finishes correctly, only then rfboot gives control to the application.

-- If the upload process is finished correctly but some packet arrived with some wrong bytes, rfboot will detect that the flashed firmware does not have the correct CRC, and of course it does not start the application.
+- If the upload process is finished (seemingly) correctly but some packet arrived with some wrong bytes, rfboot will detect that the flashed firmware does not have the correct CRC, and of course it does not start the application.
 It is waiting for new firmware.